thoughtworks/pacto/CONTRIBUTING.md

 ## Development (suggested) work flow

-Pacto comes with guard enabled, this means that will trigger the tests after any change is made on the source code.
+Pacto comes with [`guard`](https://github.com/guard/guard) enabled, this means that guard will trigger the tests after any change is made on the source code.
 We try to keep the feedback loop as fast as we can, so you can be able to run all the tests everytime you make a change on the project.
 If you want to follow this work flow just run:

 `bundle exec guard`